Planet of the Apes (2001 film): Pre-production

 In 1999, William Broyles Jr. turned down the chance to write the script, but decided to sign on "when I found out I could have an extensive amount of creative control".
 Fox projected the release date for July 2001, while Broyles sent the studio an outline and a chronicle of the fictional planet "Aschlar".
-Entitled The Visitor and billed as "episode one in the Chronicles of Aschlar", Broyles' script caught the attention of director Tim Burton, who was hired in February 2000.
+Entitled The Visitor and billed as "episode one in the Chronicles of Aschlar", Broyles' script caught the attention of director Tim Burton, who signed on to direct the film in February 2000.
+The film deviated from Burton's usual gothic films.
 "I wasn't interested in doing a remake or a sequel of the original Planet of the Apes film," Burton said later.
 "But I was intrigued by the idea of revisiting that world.
 Like a lot of people, I was affected by the original film.
 I wanted to do a 're-imagining'."
-Richard D. Zanuck signed on as producer in March.
+Richard D. Zanuck, who served as the president of the studio around the original film's release, signed on as producer in March.
 "This is a very emotional film for me.
 I greenlighted the original Apes when I was the head of Fox in 1967."

 Under Burton's direction, Broyles wrote another draft, but his script was projected at a $200 million budget.
 Fox wanted to cut it to $100 million.
 In August 2000, two months before principal photography, Fox brought Lawrence Konner and Mark Rosenthal for rewrites.
 Broyles "had a lot of respect with the work they [Konner and Rosenthal] did.
 And to think that given what I'd done and given what Tim wanted, they navigated the right course."
 One of the considered endings had Leo Davidson crash-landing at Yankee Stadium, witnessing apes playing baseball.
 Various alternatives were considered before the filmmakers decided on the final one.
 The production of Planet of the Apes was a difficult experience for Burton.
 This was largely contributed by Fox's adamant release date (July 2001), which meant that everything from pre-production to editing and visual effects work was rushed.

 Konner and Rosenthal were rewriting the script even as sets were being constructed.
 Ari, Helena Bonham Carter's character, was originally a princess.
 She was changed to "a Senator's daughter with a liberal mentality".
 One of the drafts had General Thade, Tim Roth's character, as an albino gorilla, but Burton felt chimpanzees were more frightening.
 Limbo, Paul Giamatti's character "was supposed to turn into a good guy.
 There was supposed to be this touching personal growth thing at the end," Giamatti reflected.
 "But Tim [Burton] and I both thought that was kind of lame so we decided to just leave him as a jerk into the end."